dbritto-dev/signxml_sunat/README.rst

 Synopsis
 --------

-SignXML uses the ElementTree API (also supported by lxml) to work with XML data.
+SignXML SUNAT uses the ElementTree API (also supported by lxml) to work with XML data.

 .. code-block:: python